xcatlkd/photo-sharing-app/README.md

 .
 ├── app.js                    # Main entry point of the app
 ├── assets                    # Where public-access static files live │   ├── css                   # Where site styles live
 │   └── images                # Where user uploaded files live
 ├── middleware                # Where all reusable middleware live │   └──                       #
 ├── models                    # Where all of the Sequelize models live │   └──                       #
 ├── routes                    # Where router files live │   ├──snapagram.js           # All routes dealing with
-├── util                      # Common use functioniality lives here │   ├── renderTemplate.js     #   Helper function for rendering template.ejs
+├── util                      # Common use functionality lives here │   ├── renderTemplate.js     # Helper function for rendering template.ejs
 │   └── sql.js                # Sequelize instance and configuration
 ├── views                     # EJS files for rendering live here │    └── pages                # Where each individual page is kept │     └── 404.ejs             # Where the error page is kept
 │     ├── pics.ejs            # Where the uploaded pics page is kept
 │     ├── home.ejs            # Where the home page is kept
 │     ├── login.ejs           # Where the login page is kept
 │     ├── upload.ejs          # Where the upload page is kept
 │     └── signup.ejs          # Where the signup page is kept
 │    └── template.ejs         # Main template file
 ```